 - Workshops delivered by specialists – eg: science - Atomic Tom, history - Portals from the past, Music drumming workshop.

 - Competitions – eg: Science invention, Drawing, DT, Spelling, Talent Show

 - Themed Weeks/Days – eg: British Values, anti-bullying, French Café, Arts Weeks

 - Class Assemblies – children present their work to parents and grandparents

 - Inspire Mornings – parents and grandparents work alongside their children in school, writing poetry, designing and making products or sewing for example.

 - Performance opportunities – eg: Pantomime, Christmas Performances, Performance Poetry, Musical Extravaganza.

-As part of the whole school curriculum offer we also encourage pupil attendance at the huge variety of After School Clubs which we offer:
+As part of the whole school curriculum offer we also encourage pupil attendance at the variety of Extra Curricular School Clubs which we offer:

 - Choir Club

 - Board Games Club